HPV and Cancer

-What are treatment options for HPV-infected individuals?
+What are treatment options for HPV?

 There is currently no medical treatment for persistent HPV infections that are not associated with abnormal cell changes.
 However, the genital warts, benign respiratory tract tumors, precancerous changes at the cervix, and cancers resulting from HPV infections can be treated.